MachSMT/STTT-Artifact/artifact/network/README.md

-# Instructions on how to reproduce cvc5 results
+# Instructions on how to reproduce Network Results with Domain Specific Features

 Please also see `demo.sh`